sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Slack

 - A student can access their slack channel message by opening slack or go to `palexternal.slack.com`

 - Some students did not receive slack invitation - they should receive it when we added them to the slack channel - they are added by groundkeeper

 - *I (Sang Shin) don't see the new slack channel from palexternal.slack.com.
 But the slack channel info is shown in the Groundkeeper's message - click
   + sign and then browse channel - you have to use sashin@pivotal.io

 ## Course contents access

 - Some students did not receive confirmation email after they signed up because company firewall blocks the email?
-  (Josh can manaully confirm on our end through Auth0)
+  (Josh can manually confirm on our end through Auth0)

-- One fedex case - somehow Fedex VPN blocks the sign-up
+- One Fedex case - somehow Fedex VPN blocks the sign-up

   ```
   Josh, I figured it out.
 I was on Fedex VPN which was preventing the signup.
 I tried on my personal laptop and it worked.
 I’m all good now.

   Regards,
   Dhatri V.
   ```

 ## Misc.

   ```
   @here Do not worry about your pair setting up a github today.
   we will deal with that tomorrow before we do a pair rotation
   ```

   ```
   @here please make sure you are pairing effectively.
   The easiest way is to use a timebox where you switch
   driving every 20  minutes.
   if you are interested in more pairing information:
   https://stackify.com/pair-programming-styles/